 frederick Ecklund holding up a call phone with the REAL Messenger app on it

 In our last update to this article, we couldn’t help but include REAL Messenger on our list.
-The idea seemed tailor made for success: an exclusive club where buyers, sellers, and agents can network around high-end pocket listings.
+This real estate agent app seemed tailor-made for success: an exclusive club where buyers, sellers, and agents can network around high-end pocket listings.
 They even had celebrity real estate agent Fredrik Eklund running the show.
-So how has it fared since our last update?
+So, how has it fared since our last update?

 As of September 2023, REAL has reached over 350,000 downloads with access to more than 90% of listings in the United States.
-They seem to have hit their stride in their mission to “connect and empower the real estate community through technology.”
-In fact, REAL made waves in March 2023 by announcing it would be listed on NASDAQ with a valuation of $150 million.
+It seems to have hit its stride in its mission to “connect and empower the real estate community through technology.”
+In fact, REAL made waves in 2023 by announcing it was listed on NASDAQ with a valuation of $150 million.
 We’re excited to see the journey continue.

 Visit REAL Messenger